AimadGUALLAL/fulll_test_data_eng/README.md

 ### Unit tests for the queries

-In the the folder `tests/` we fin also the `test_queries.py` file where I defined the necessary tests for the queries.
+In the the folder `tests/` we finf also the `test_queries.py` file where I defined the necessary tests for the queries.
 Also , I worked with the data that we have but we can create temporary database , in order to add more tests.

 To run the unit tests for the queries :